Strategic decision support for air medical leaders

 -

-“Your commitment and effort continuously exceeded our expectations, and your recommendations were thoughtful, precise, and comprehensive.
-I am grateful for your engagement, integrity, and deep subject matter expertise”
+“Your commitment and effort continuously exceeded our expectations, and your recommendations were thoughtful, precise, and comprehensive.”

 -